-\subsection{Temporal constraint languages}
+\section{Temporal constraint languages}

 A \emph{temporal relation} is a relation first-order definable in $(\Q; <)$.
-A \emph{temporal constraint language} is a relational structure all of whose relations are temporal.
+A \emph{temporal constraint language} is a relational structure with domain~$\Q$ all of whose relations are temporal.
 Clearly, the natural action of $\Aut(\Q)\coloneqq\Aut((\Q; <))$ on $\Q^k$ has finitely many orbits for every $k\in \N$.
 The automorphisms of a structure preserve all relations first-order definable in it.
-As a consequence, the automorphism group of a first-order reduct always contains the original automorphisms.
-It follows that the first-order reducts of $\omega$-categorical structures, and in particular all temporal constraint languages, are themselves $\omega$-categorical.
+As a consequence, structures whose relations are first-order definable in an $\omega$-categorical structure, and in particular all temporal constraint languages, are themselves $\omega$-categorical.

 Let $F$ be a set of operations on $\Q$.
 We say that the clone \emph{generated} by $F$ is the smallest clone of operations $\clone C$ that contains $F\cup \Aut(\Q)$ and is closed under \emph{interpolation}; that is, an operation $g$ belongs to $\clone C$ if and only if for every finite subset $A\subseteq \mathbb Q$, there is $f\in \clone C$ agreeing with $g$ on $A$.
 In the case that $F$ contains only one operation $f$, we say that $f$ generates $g$.
 The clones generated by an operation $f$ and a set $F$ of operations are denoted by $\gen f$ and $\gen F$, respectively.
-For $S\subseteq \Q^k$ and an operation $f$ on $\Q$, we denote by $\gen{S}_f$ the smallest subset of $\Q^k$ that contains $S$ and is preserved by every operation of $\gen{f}.$
+For $S\subseteq \Q^k$ and an operation $f$ on $\Q$, we denote by $\genrel{S}{f}$ the smallest subset of $\Q^k$ that contains $S$ and is preserved by every operation of $\gen{f}.$